tetracorp/tetracorp.github.io/k240-src/_posts/2014-03-13-building-behaviour.markdown

 progress will be made.

 There appears to he a maximum of 64 shipyards at any one time.
-Orbital Space Docks and Command Centres (producing Orbital Space Docks) are likely to count toward this limit.
+Orbital Space Docks and Command Centres (producing Orbital Space Docks) may count toward this limit.

 ### Landing Pad